-The practical type expresses action, organisation and practicality.
+The practical type expresses action, organization and practicality.
 Administrators, project managers and entrepreneurs are influenced by this energy, and they radiate efficiency and action.

-The seven types manifest through the seven psychological functions
+The Seven Types is based on the seven psychological functions

-What is the source of the seven energies from a psychological perspective?
-We assume that the seven energies arise from the seven psychological functions that govern human life.
+What’s the source of these energies from a psychological perspective?
+We assume that the seven energies arise in humans because of the seven psychological functions that govern human life.

 The Swiss psychiatrist C. G. Jung (1875-1961) proposed a theory of four psychological functions that today is widely used, especially in the field of personality typology.
 The four functions are: thought, feeling, intuition and sensation.
 We understand ourselves and the world through these four functions.

-By contrast, the Italian psychiatrist Roberto Assagioli (1888-1974) suggested an alternative model with seven psychological functions.
-Assagioli’s model represents the basis for the Seven Types.
-These seven functions enable the intelligence and consciousness needed to navigate life to manifest.
-I should specify here that it is the Self who is the conscious “I” and who represents the self-aware consciousness in all humans.
+The Italian psychiatrist Roberto Assagioli (1888-1974) suggests seven psychological functions.
+Assagioli’s model represents the basis for the The Seven Types.
+These seven functions enable the intelligence and consciousness needed to navigate through life.
+I should specify here that it is the Self who is the conscious I and represents the self-aware consciousness in all humans.

-There are seven organs of mind and intelligences, seven energies that convey and produce the different psychological qualities.
+There are seven brain centres and intelligences that convey and produce the different psychological qualities.

-According to the Seven Types, borrowing from Assagioli, all humans possess seven psychological functions: will, feeling, thought, imagination, logic, passion, and action.
+Our starting point is that all humans possess will, feeling, thought, imagination, logic, passion, and action.

 No intuition?
 According to Jung and Assagioli, intuition is an important psychological function.
-We agree with this; however, Assagioli sees intuition as a transpersonal function.
+We agree with this; however we see intuition as a transpersonal function.
 In this short introduction we have chosen to focus solely on the psychology of the personality.